 MAMS 551 The Problem of Genocide 3 hrs.

 An investigation of genocide from a multidisciplinary perspective.
 The course will explore theoretical explanations for genocide, ethnic cleansings, and political mass killing.
-Students will examine several historical case studies and consider what societies can do to remass killing.
 Students will examine several historical case studies and consider what societies can do to remember and to prevent genocide.
-Prerequisites: MAMS 510.
+Prerequisite: MAMS 510.

 MAMS 561 Strategies of the Cold War 3 hrs.

 An examination of the formulation, implementation, and evolution of American foreign policy doctrines and military planning during the cold war period.
 Nuclear deterrence and proliferation will be discussed.
 The course will focus on national security strategies from 1945 through 1991.
-Prerequisites: MAMS 510.
+Prerequisite: MAMS 510.